Postponing Your Wedding: A Step-by-Step Guide

 Not only will you lose the money you've put down on deposits, but if you want to find another vendor to accommodate your new date, you'll have to pay additional monies to cover a new vendor contract.
 This is why it's in your best financial interest to be flexible with your new date to avoid added costs.

 It's important to keep in mind that your wedding is likely not the only event your vendors are having to juggle in this current situation.
 Unfortunately, the pandemic has caused a ripple effect of cancellations, postponements, and reschedulings that these businesses are having to address.
 While many vendors may typically be more lenient on policies of couples who find themselves Most businesses simply cannot afford to provide refunds on deposits under these circumstances since the effects are so widespread.

 4. Keep calm and plan on

 We know that this situation is so very difficult and emotional, but do your best to keep your eye on the prize.
+If you've settled on postponing your wedding, we're here to support you!
 Whether you decide to have an intimate elopement or a virtual wedding ceremony and have your big celebration at a later date or postpone the entire event until next year, we wish you peace, love, and health during these crazy times.
 Just remember to lean on your partner– together you can weather any storm. 💕